StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Ichthys translations are a special subset of scripture quotations, so share the same styling and background color.
 Just like scripture quotation sections, for each Ichthys translation section, the biblical passage being quoted shows up in the header.

-Ichthys follows a similar syntax as myself in adding inferred words and explanatory remarks in translation.
-[See just above](#original-translations).
+Ichthys follows a similar syntax as myself ([see just above](#original-translations)) in adding inferred words and explanatory remarks in translation (although my practice is modeled on Ichthys' practice, not the other way around).